samervalente/SamerValente/README.md

 ### <Hello World!> 🌎

 My name is Samer Valente, but you can call me **Sam**.
-I am currently a computer technician at the Federal Institute of Pará (IFPA) and a Full Stack Web Developer student at Driven Education.
+I am currently a Full Stack Web Developer student at Driven Education.

 <div align="center">
   <a href="https://github.com/samervalente">